How can I help my child with spelling?

 How school supports spelling

-Building independence & mindset
+Building independence and mindset

 Useful links